alexandmi/PINNs/README.md

 **Example 2:**

 Let be a system of 2 ordinary DEs.
-We want 3 hidden layers with 12,24, and 12 nodes, and activation function `sigmoid`,`tanh`, and `sigmoid` respectfully:
+We want 3 hidden layers with 12,24, and 12 nodes, and activation function `sigmoid`,`tanh`, and `sigmoid` respectively:

 	model = pinns.net(inputs=1,layers=[12,24,12],activation=['sigmoid','tanh','sigmoid'], outputs=2)